obfusk/apksigcopier/README.md

 ## FAQ

+### What is the purpose of this tool?

+This is a tool for [*reproducible builds*](https://reproducible-builds.org/) only.
+Its purpose is to allow verifying that *different builds* from the same source code produce identical results, to prove that two APKs -- one built and signed by the upstream developer, another one built by you (or some trusted third party) from the published source code -- are *identical*.
+Since you cannot create an identical signature without the private key, you need to copy it (and nothing else) as part of the build process instead to be able to create a bit-by-bit identical APK.

+> The motivation behind the Reproducible Builds project is [...] to allow
+> verification that no vulnerabilities or backdoors have been introduced during
+> this compilation process.
+By promising identical results are always generated
+> from a given source, this allows multiple third parties to come to a consensus
+> on a “correct” result, highlighting any deviations as suspect and worthy of
+> scrutiny.

+#### Modified APKs

+Copying a signature to a modified APK will not work (i.e. it cannot possibly be valid even if the copying itself seems to work) and this is not a tool for doing anything of the sort.

+Copying a signature will succeed even if the signature is not valid for the target APK -- as long as the target APK is unsigned and not larger than the source APK it can be inserted successfully.
+But a signature that is not valid for the target APK will never verify.

 ### What kind of signatures does apksigcopier support?

 It currently supports v1 + v2 + v3 (which is a variant of v2).